Amargarh, Punjab: Colleges

+Govt.Collage Amaragrh

 Transport

 Kariha and Nawanshahr railway station are the nearest train station however, Garhshankar Junction railway station is 17 km away from the village.
 Sahnewal Airport is the nearest domestic airport which located 58 km away in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 151 km away in Amritsar.